dotnet/performance/docs/benchmarkdotnet.md

   - [Private CLR Build](#Private-CLR-Build)
   - [Private CoreRT Build](#Private-CoreRT-Build)

 ## Main Concepts

 Benchmarking is really hard (especially microbenchmarking), you can easily make a mistake during performance measurements.
 BenchmarkDotNet will protect you from the common pitfalls (even for experienced developers) because it does all the dirty work for you:

-* it generates an isolated project per runtime (with boilerplate code)
+- it generates an isolated project per runtime (with boilerplate code)
-* it builds the project in `Release` (using Roslyn or dotnet cli)
+- it builds the project in `Release` (using Roslyn or dotnet cli)
-* it runs every benchmark in a stand-alone process (to achieve process isolation and avoid side effects)
+- it runs every benchmark in a stand-alone process (to achieve process isolation and avoid side effects)
-* it estimates the perfect invocation count per iteration (based on `IterationTime`)
+- it estimates the perfect invocation count per iteration (based on `IterationTime`)
-* it warms-up the code
+- it warms-up the code
-* it evaluates the overhead
+- it evaluates the overhead
-* it runs multiple iterations of the method until the requested level of precision is met
+- it runs multiple iterations of the method until the requested level of precision is met
-* it consumes the benchmark result to avoid dead code elimination
+- it consumes the benchmark result to avoid dead code elimination
-* it prevents from inlining of the benchmark by wrapping it with a delegate
+- it prevents from inlining of the benchmark by wrapping it with a delegate
-* it prints the results to the console in GitHub markdown, so you can just copy-paste the printed table to GitHub
+- it prints the results to the console in GitHub markdown, so you can just copy-paste the printed table to GitHub
-* it exports the results to `.\BenchmarkDotNet.Artifacts\results` so you can store them for later use.
+- it exports the results to `.\BenchmarkDotNet.Artifacts\results` so you can store them for later use.

 A few useful links for you:

-* If you want to know more about BenchmarkDotNet features, check out the [Overview Page](http://benchmarkdotnet.org/Overview.htm).
+- If you want to know more about BenchmarkDotNet features, check out the [Overview Page](http://benchmarkdotnet.org/Overview.htm).
-* If you want to use BenchmarkDotNet for the first time, the [Getting Started](http://benchmarkdotnet.org/GettingStarted.htm) will help you.
+- If you want to use BenchmarkDotNet for the first time, the [Getting Started](http://benchmarkdotnet.org/GettingStarted.htm) will help you.
-* If you want to ask a quick question or discuss performance topics, use the [gitter](https://gitter.im/dotnet/BenchmarkDotNet) channel.
+- If you want to ask a quick question or discuss performance topics, use the [gitter](https://gitter.im/dotnet/BenchmarkDotNet) channel.

 ## Running the Benchmarks

 ### Prerequisites

-To run the benchmarks, you need to [download dotnet cli](./prerequisites.md) first.
+In order to build or run the benchmarks you will need the **.NET Core command-line interface (CLI) tools**.
+For more information please refer to the [prerequisites](./prerequisites.md).

 ### Interactive Mode